 Whilst a formal tertiary qualification is considered highly advantageous to work as a senior project officer, it is not essential.
 Experience working within project teams is essential and experience within the area of ICT is highly regarded.
 Very strong communication and negotiation skills are essential, as is a thorough understanding of the project objectives and goals.

-Undergraduate courses in information technology and post graduate courses in project management are well regarded.
-Experience in PRINCE2® Project Management Methodology is essential.
+Undergraduate courses in Information Technology and post graduate courses in Project Management are well regarded.
+Experience in PRINCE2® Project Management Methodology is highly regarded.

 Learning and development